Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/enclosure`
 * Authenticates via session tokens (iBaseToken + cookie), cached in a SQLite database to avoid repeated logins
-* On transient authorization errors, automatically retries up to 9 times with 1-second intervals
+* If the appliance rejects a request, the check logs in again and retries, up to three attempts one second apart

 ## Fact Sheet